PhalaniMedavarapu/PhalaniMedavarapu/README.md

-### Hi there 👋
+### Hi there, I'm Phalani Medavarapu 👋

+### Glad to see you here!

-- 🔭 I’m currently working on exploring Full-Stack Development, CI/CD & DevOps Technologies.
+- 🔭 I work on Full-Stack Development, CI/CD & DevOps Technologies.
 - 🌱 I’m currently learning DevSecOps (including security into the DevOps culture), Security tools & concepts
 - 👯 I’m looking to collaborate on Open-Source Projects
 - 🤔 I’m looking for help with any of the above